linkpoolio/documentation/docs/naas_chainlink_nodes_overview.md

 ## III.
 Expiration

-Nodes have an expiration period of 30 days.
+Testnet nodes have an expiration period of 30 days.
 Nodes may be renewed with 2 days of expiration.
 Nodes that are not renewed will be automatically be destroyed upon expiration.

 ## IV.
 Limitations